d12frosted/elpa-mirror/gnu/xref-readme.txt

 `xref-backend-identifier-completion-table' should still be distinct, because the user can't see the properties when making the choice.

+Older versions of Xref used EIEIO for implementation of the built-in types, and included a class called `xref-location' which was supposed to be inherited from.
+Neither is true anymore.

 See the etags and elisp-mode implementations for full examples.